microsoft/backbone-virtualized-listview/README.md

 Refer to the [document][docs-scroll-to-item] for detail.

 ### Handling data change
-When data is changed, you can update the view with the `reset` method.
+When data is changed, you can update the view with the `set` method.

-Refer to the [document][docs-reset] for detail.
+Refer to the [document][docs-set] for detail.

 ## Installation
 ```bash